Just want a calculator to help you calculate your body fat percentage?

 The first time I tried to formally calculate my body fat percentage, I was confused.
 Here’s how I looked:

-I know that bodybuilders compete at 4 to 5% body fat, so I figured I was around 7%.
+I know that bodybuilders compete at 4 to 5% body fat, so I figured I was around 7 to 8%?

 That’s the number my friend and I were getting with our “bodybuilder approved” multiple-point caliper test (that we did several times to confirm).

-I weighed about 184 pounds, so according to these calipers, I was still carrying about 20 pounds of fat.
+I weighed about 184 pounds in that shot, so according to these calipers, I was still carrying about 20 pounds of fat.

 To put that in perspective, here’s what just one pound of fat looks like in terms of volume:

-You couldn’t pinch more than skin anywhere on my body, so where as all this phantom fat hiding, exactly?
+You couldn’t pinch more than skin anywhere on my body, so where was all this phantom fat hiding, exactly?